 This has been difficult semester and I am unhappy with my academic performance.
 What are my options?

-The campus implemented academic policy modifications for the fall 2020 semester on November 23, 2020.
+The campus implemented academic policy modifications for the spring 2021 semester on February 11, 2021.
 You may want to discuss these options and how they may impact your progress toward a degree with your FAA Departmental Advisor or the FAA Academic Affairs Office.

 - Most course drops can be made through Self-Service until 11:59 p.m.
-CST on December 18, 2020, unless dropping a course puts a student below full-time enrollment status.
-Dropped courses at this point in the semester will not result in any refunds.
+CST on the last day of instruction unless the drop puts the student below full-time enrollment status.

 I am having trouble dropping a course in Self-Service.
 What should I do?